 Did you know you can complete your project record through ZSuite?
 There are simple instructions for getting started on the ZSuite User Help page.
 You can work on your project record through the year – and even upload photos directly from your phone!

-YOUth have a Voice!: Youth in Governance and Civic Engagement is a nine-month program open to teens and recent high school graduates who are interested in taking a more active role in serving their local communities, the state, or the country.
-Youth will learn leadership skills and ways to participate in civic action by completing a service project in a topic of their interest.
+Registration Opening June 21st for New 4-H Teen Leadership Program: YOUth Have a Voice! – YOUth have a Voice!: Youth in Governance and Civic Engagement is a nine-month program open to teens and recent high school graduates who are interested in taking a more active role in serving their local communities, the state, or the country.
+Youth will learn leadership skills and ways to participate in civic action by completing a service project on a topic of their interest.
 Youth projects will be in one of three categories:

 Teens will be mentored by adults to assist their learning of civic processes and ways to meet their project goals.
 The program will be from late August 2023 to May 2024 and the total time commitment may vary from 30 to 80 hours depending on the type of project.

 The program will be open for teens ages 14+ years old or entering high school in the fall of 2023.
 Interested teens will need the following items to register for the program:

 - Fill out the application form found on this link.

 - Two letters of recommendation from adults who are not related to the applicant